thousands of young Scots

-Do you know a young Scot or group who goes the extra mile but never asks for any recognition or reward?
-Do you owe someone a thanks for their help and support.
+Do you know a young person or group who goes the extra mile but never asks for any recognition or reward?
+Do you owe someone a thanks for their help and support?
 Someone who has overcome difficult personal circumstances or risen to a challenge?
-We are calling on you to nominate an unsung young Scot who deserves this award.
+We are calling on you to nominate an unsung young person who deserves this award.

 Sponsored by Skills Development Scotland

-Right across Scotland young People, through their efforts and determination, are achieving extraordinary things in grassroots sport.
+Right across Scotland young people, through their efforts and determination, are achieving extraordinary things in sport.
 This can either be through playing or helping to increase access and opportunities for sport and active living.
-We want to hear about teams, individuals, coaches, volunteers and indeed anyone else who is inspiring others or set to be the next star of Scottish sporting star.
+We want to hear about teams, individuals, coaches, volunteers and indeed anyone else who is inspiring others or set to be the next Scottish sporting star.